bluewitch/dwulf-manifesto/Obsidian Vault/Bitness/Operations.md

 **"First things first, you gotta monetize your skills.
 You've got the tech chops, so use them."**

-- **Upwork and Fiverr**: Sign up, polish that profile until it shines.
-Highlight your blockchain expertise, and don't undersell yourself.
-Companies are dying for this kind of talent.
 - **Gitcoin**: This is your playground.
 Participate in bounties and grants.
 It's open-source heaven, and you get paid in crypto.
 - **Ethlance**: Purely decentralized.
 No middlemen, no BS.
 Just you, your skills, and the projects that need them.